hashZero1/WeatherApp/README.md

 # React + Vite
+## Clone/ Download project
-### To install all the required dependecies cd into directory
+### After open project in Vs code To install all the required dependencies cd into the directory

 ```
 npm install